farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 - **[ALTERED]**: happens if FARAO imports an element after altering it or ignoring some of its components (e.g. if a monitored element shall be so after multiple contingencies, among which some were not imported for any reason, then only valid contingencies will be used for the created CNECs)
-- **[WARN]**: non-critical warnings (e.g. if the user defined a timestamp for a CRAC format tht doesn't require one, the timestamp is ignored and a warning is logged)
+- **[WARN]**: non-critical warnings (e.g. if the user defined a timestamp for a CRAC format that doesn't require one, the timestamp is ignored and a warning is logged)
 - **[INFO]**: non-critical information